Lexical Environment

 The values in the map of the lexical environment entries are just memory addresses for the values.

-Hoisting is a conceptual outcome of how lexical environments are built and populated during the compilation/creation phase.
+Hoisting is a side effect of how lexical environments are built and filled during the creation phase.